The Future of Policing

-Constitutional trainings for law enforcement with the Robert H. Smith Center for the Constitution focus on both the legal and aspirational components of constitutional policing.
-That is, participants engage in discussion about the legal framework of policing under the Constitution, and they also consider the ways in which they are the Constitution by upholding the values and ideals of America’s governing documents through their actions.
+We began offering constitutional training for law enforcement in 2009.
+Constitutional trainings for law enforcement focus on both the legal and aspirational components of constitutional policing.
+That is to say, participants not only consider the legal framework of policing under the Constitution, they also consider the ways in which they are the Constitution by upholding the values and ideals of America’s governing documents through their actions.

 Montpelier’s law enforcement curriculum relies on the perspectives of seasoned senior officers, prosecutors, and scholars to draw on their experiences in developing 21st-century policing models.
 The programs emphasize the role of law enforcement as being a guardians of the Constitution, rather than working against it.